gpz500/minesweeptk/README.md

 =====================================================================================

 Minesweeptk is an implementation of the well known [Minesweeper game][1] written in Python and using the Tcl/Tk graphical tool kit.
-It works in every system where there are Python 2.x or Python 3.x (Python 3.x version is in a separate branch) with Tcl/Tk installed.
+It works on every system where there is Python 3.x with Tcl/Tk installed.

 Tested on Windows, Linux and Mac OS X.